 Utilize the Flight Tracking system to communicate with District residents, visitors and airport users about real time and historical flight path data.
-The District will strive for a shared operational view of the airport to foster cooperation and understanding.
+We will have The District will strive for a shared operational view of the airport to foster cooperation and understanding.